 Line 12 - If you are claiming more than one credit, you must apply certain credits before the ITC.
-Refer to Form CT-600-I, Instructions for Form CT-600, Ordering of Corporation Tax Credits, or the instructions for your corporation franchise tax return, for the proper ordering of your credits.
-If filing as a member of a combined group, include any amount of tax credit(s), including ITC(s), being claimed by another member of the combined group that you wish to apply before the ITC claimed on this form.
+Refer to Form CT-600-I, Instructions for Form CT-600, Ordering of Corporation Tax Credits, for the proper ordering of your credits.
+If filling as a member of a combined group, include any amount of tax credit(s), including ITC(s), being claimed by another member of the combined group that you wish to apply before the ITC claimed on this form.
 Enter the amount of the credit(s) being claimed before the ITC.
 Otherwise, enter 0.